johandahlberg/piper/README.md

     ./workflows/Haloplex.sh --xml_input <setup.xml> --intervals <regions file> --amplicons <amplicon file> [--alignments_only] [--run]

-The files associated with the Haloplex design can be downloaded from Agilents homepage.
+The files associated with the Haloplex design can be downloaded from Agilent's homepage.
 Please note that the design files will be converted to interval files to work with Picard.
 In this process the names in the files are converted to work with the "b37" genome reference, rather than "hg19" which is the reference used by agilent.
 This means that if you want to use "hg19" you have to specify the `--do_not_convert` flag in the qscript.

 **RNACounts**

     ./workflows/RNACounts.sh --xml_input <setup.xml> --library_type <fr-secondstrand/fr-firststrand/fr-unstranded> [--alignments_only] [--run]

 Library types depends on the protcol used.
-For ScriptSeq, it's for example `fr-secondstrand`.
+For example, for ScriptSeq libraries (EpiCentre) the library type should be `fr-secondstrand`.

 **Exome**

     ./workflows/Exome.sh --xml_input <setup.xml> <--sureselect> || <--truseq> [--alignments_only] [--run]

-Pick one if either `--sureselect` or `--truseq` to set which exome intervals should be used.
-If you need some other interval files - open up the workflow file and set the `INTERVALS` to the path of your interval file.
+Pick one of either `--sureselect` or `--truseq` to set which exome intervals should be used.
+If you wish to use another interval file - open up the workflow file and set the `INTERVALS` to the path of your interval file.

 **WholeGenome**